Osaidgit/Osaidgit/README.md

 💬 Ask me about Python, data science, and open-source contributions

-📫 Reach me at aliosaid908@gmail.com
+# 📫 Reach me at

-⚡ Fun fact: I love solving coding challenges and exploring blockchain technology
+aliosaid908@gmail.com